Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Abstract

 \section{Abstract}

 { Correlated outcomes are common in many practical problems.
-Based on a decomposition of estimation bias into two types, within-subspace and against-subspace, we develop a robust approach to estimating the classification rule for the outcome of interest with the presence of auxiliary outcomes in high-dimensional settings.
-The proposed method includes a pooled estimation step using all outcomes to gain efficiency, and a subsequent calibration step using only the outcome of interest to correct both types of biases.
-We show that when the pooled estimator has a low estimation error and a sparse against-subspace bias, the calibrated estimator can achieve a lower estimation error than that when using only the single outcome of interest.
-An inference procedure for the calibrated estimator is also provided.
-Simulations and a real data analysis are conducted to justify the superiority of the proposed method. }
+In some settings, one outcome is of particular interest, and others are auxiliary.
+To leverage information shared by all the outcomes, traditional multi-task learning (MTL) minimizes an averaged loss function over all the outcomes, which may lead to biased estimation for the target outcome, especially when the MTL model is mis-specified.
+In this work, based on a decomposition of estimation bias into two types, within-subspace and against-subspace, we develop a robust transfer learning approach to estimating a high-dimensional linear decision rule for the outcome of interest with the presence of auxiliary outcomes.
+The proposed method includes an MTL step using all outcomes to gain efficiency, and a subsequent calibration step using only the outcome of interest to correct both types of biases.
+We show that the final estimator can achieve a lower estimation error than the one using only the single outcome of interest.
+Simulations and real data analysis are conducted to justify the superiority of the proposed method. }